wavemaker/docs/learn/howtos-datatable/index.md

         console.log(“The column data with column field:”, $data.colDef.field , $data.data);
     };

-record delete
+On record delete

-event will be called when a record is deleted from the underlying data entity.
+This event will be called when a record is deleted from the underlying data entity.
 Note this event will be triggered for Editable Data Table with delete action defined.

 $scope.\[gridname\]Rowdeleted = function($event, $data) {
         //$data: $data has the data of the row deleted